kajananchinniah/Gameboy-Emulator/README.md

   use a register as an address vs read from memory vs just use a register directly), as well as a generic implementation for the instruction itself.
 I'm in too deep to do this though.

+My emulator is clock accurate on the opcode level but isn't clock accurate in terms of memory accesses or interrupts.
+Doing it at the whole interrupt level might be something I explore if it's necessary (I have it implemented but it's unused because I can't run the interrupt timing test for some reason), but doing it at the memory access / actual subopcode level is a bit inconvenient since I didn't realize this was necessary.
+In hindsight, I should have read the entire pandoc instead of just reading as I implemented.

 ## Note on Tests
 Originally I had planned on unit testing every function I wrote via GTest.
 While this approach is fine, I realized that it was simpler to just rely on tools that were specifically created for testing gameboys (e.g. test ROMs).
 Due to this,